SWBio DTP: Frequently Asked Questions (FAQs)

 How will the change to DLAs affect SWBio4?

-The SWBio4 programme itself will remain the same, with the same types of studentships offered (Standard; Standard with Associate Partner; CASE) but project pro-forma and project selection will be changing.
+The SWBio4 programme itself will remain the same, with the same types of studentships offered (Standard; Standard with Associate Partner; CASE) but the project application form and project selection has changed.
 There will be a move away from research funding towards positive research culture and strong supervisory support in the project selection system.
 SWBio4 will ensure that the project selection process maps onto the changing philosophy of the new DLAs:

 • To better capture the supervisory team research culture and reward positive supervision and willingness to embrace Continue Professional Development (CPD).